 When a child presents to the clinic with complaints of foot pain, we don’t simply dismiss this as “growing pains” or “normal.”
 In fact, children should not have foot pain.
 We take this complaint very seriously.
 At their BioPed appointment, children can expect to be asked to kick their shoes and socks off and expose their legs up to just above their knees.
 Our foot specialists will carefully examine their feet, paying attention to structure, alignment and joint range of motion.
 They will then observe the child standing and walking.
 They may also take some measurements of their leg length or joint movement.
 In total, this type of an assessment typically takes 45 minutes.
 At the conclusion of the exam, the BioPed foot specialist will offer some insight into what the culprit for the pain is and how it can be corrected.
 They may recommend that the family doctor order additional testing based on their findings also.

 Treatment for Heel Pain

-Treatment is aimed at identifying the cause for the disease and offering a solution, as well as healing the growth plate and relieving pain.
-Our foot specialists will communicate a plan best suited to your child’s needs.
+Treatment is aimed at identifying the cause for the heel pain and offering a solution.
+If the child is experiencing Sever’s Disease (an inflammation of the heel growth plate), our goal is to ensure healing of the growth plate, and identification of the root cause, in addition to relieving the child’s pain.
+Our foot specialists will communicate a plan that is best suited to your child’s needs.
+The treatment may include any of the following – temporary reduction in physical activity, bracing, custom or over-the-counter orthotics, footwear recommendations, icing, heel cups, physical therapy or otherwise.
 It is best to seek professional treatment to avoid any long-term repercussions.